Justice Department Announces Environmental Justice Investigation into Alabama Department of Public Health and Lowndes County Health Department

 The department has not reached any conclusions regarding the allegations in this matter.
 This investigation marks the Department of Justice’s first Title VI environmental justice investigation for one of the department’s funding recipients.
 Title VI prohibits recipients of federal financial assistance from discriminating on the basis of race, color or national origin.
 Up until now, the Civil Rights Division has regularly provided counsel and support to other federal agencies whose Title VI compliance efforts have involved environmental programs.
 The department’s grants do not often go to programs that conduct environmental work, limiting its direct jurisdiction to conduct these types of administrative investigations.

 The Civil Rights Division’s Federal Coordination and Compliance Section is conducting this investigation with the support of the U.S. Attorney’s Office for the Middle District of Alabama.
-Individuals with relevant information are encouraged to contact the Federal Coordination and Compliance Section by email at AL.Lowndes.EJ@usdoj.gov.
+Individuals with relevant information are encouraged to contact the Federal Coordination and Compliance Section by email at AL.Lowndes.EJ@usdoj.gov or by phone at 833-739-2103.

 Addressing discriminatory environmental and health impacts through enforcement of the nation’s civil rights laws is a top priority of the Civil Rights Division.
 Additional information about the Civil Rights Division is available on its website at www.justice.gov/crt.
 View the Spanish translation of this press release here.